-This vegan banana cake is a favorite.
-It may be yours too if you love tender, moist cake with cream cheese frosting…all surprisingly vegan of course!
-There’s no shortage of banana love in this cake recipe, spiced with ginger and cinnamon and topped with a dreamy, creamy vegan cream cheese frosting.
+This vegan banana cake recipe is a favorite.
+It may be yours too if you love tender, moist cake with the best cream cheese frosting…all surprisingly vegan of course!
+There’s no shortage of banana love in this easy cake recipe, spiced with ginger and cinnamon and topped with a simple, delicious vegan cream cheese frosting.
 See instructions below for making this a vegan gluten free banana cake!
 And there are tips for making this recipe into banana cupcakes as part of my vegan banana recipes section.

-If you can go vegan AND eat Vegan Banana Cake, it’s not such a bad deal…if you ask me!
+If you can be vegan AND eat Vegan Banana Cake with frosting, it’s not such a bad deal…if you ask me!

-First of all, it’s banana.
 We love just about everything banana here.
-In fact, here are some of my favorite banana recipes:
+In fact, here are some of my favorite vegan banana recipes:

 - There’s my Vegan Banana Bread recipe